 Men and counselling and psychotherapy

 As men we don’t always find it easy to ask for help and many of us will find the idea of using counselling or psychotherapy quite a big step to take.
 I know this, not just because I work with a lot of men in my private online practice but also because that’s how I felt about it back in the early 1990s when I first went into therapy myself.
-In the end, I found the process so helpful that I eventually took a training at Cambridge University and have now been a therapist for more than 15 years.
+In the end, I found the process so helpful that I eventually took a training at Cambridge University and have now been a therapist for almost 20 years.

 It’s important to realise that: